absmach/magistrala/docs/dev-guide.md

 [Go Protobuf](https://github.com/golang/protobuf) installation instructions are [here](https://github.com/golang/protobuf#installation).
 Go Protobuf uses C bindings, so you will need to install [C++ protobuf](https://github.com/google/protobuf) as a prerequisite.
+Mainflux uses `Protocol Buffers for Go with Gadgets` to generate faster marshaling and unmarshaling Go code.
+Protocol Buffers for Go with Gadgets instalation instructions can be found (here)(https://github.com/gogo/protobuf).

 ### Build All Services